Betaine (TMG): The Cheap Methyl Donor Nobody's Paying to Study

 Stacked with creatine

 Commonly added to creatine + caffeine in pre-workouts.
-Reports of a small strength/pump edge line up with the modest lower-body finding.
+Reports of a small strength/pump edge line up with the modest lower-body finding above.

 High-dose users